-(2) Effective December 10, 2018, the Board of Directors adopted the following vesting criteria on all future option grants: 25% vests immediately upon grant; 25% vests in 6 months following the date of grant; 25% vests in 12 months following the date of the grant and 25% vests in 18 months following the date of the grant.
+- (1) The Board has adopted the following vesting criteria for option grants: 25% vests immediately upon grant; 25% vests in 6 months following the date of grant; 25% vests in 12 months following the date of the grant and 25% vests in 18 months following the date of the grant. - (2) This amount is the aggregate dollar amount of in-the-money unexercised options held at the end of 2024 based on the closing price of our Common Shares on the TSX on December 31, 2024, which was \$0.12. - (3) This amount is the aggregate dollar amount of the market value of share-based awards that have not vested, using the year-end share price of \$0.12.